 Girls arrive with their adult and hang up their coat on a peg labelled with their photograph.
 A member of staff will greet your child who will then find their name card and stick it on a board.

 Girls can then choose to play in any of the areas of the room choosing their resources.

 The garden is a valuable resource and is planned as carefully as indoor provision.
 There are opportunities for climbing, balancing, riding tricycles and scooters, ball skills, digging in the sand or water, observing the natural world, role-play and much more!
 We strongly believe in the principles of fresh air and exercise and promote this.
 Girls are encouraged to play in the garden in all weathers.

 We encourage girls to drink water whenever they are thirsty and there is a healthy snack, such as fruit, mid-morning and mid-afternoon.

-- Circle time.
 For the last half-hour of the session the girls tidy up the garden and the classroom, then return for circle time, which may involve stories and music.
-This time may also be used to share news, discuss activities or involve the girls in planning.
+This time is also used to share news, discuss activities or involve the girls in planning.

-- What do the adults do?
-The adults who work with the girls are engaged in focused activities with small groups of girls where direct teaching may be involved, observing and recording play, modelling play, extending language, supporting behaviour and cooperative play.
+The adults who work with the girls are engaged in focused activities with small groups of girls.
+Direct teaching may be involved along with observing and recording play, modelling play, extending language, supporting behaviour and cooperative play.